csvpath/csvpath/csvpath/matching/functions/collect.md

 Keep in mind that `collect()` doesn't have any impact on `print()` and `jinja()`.
 Those functions still have access to the values of all the headers.

 That all sounds complicated!
-Just remember the core idea: each csvpath returns the values of the headers identifies by `collect()`, or if there is no `collect()` all the header values.
+Just remember the core idea: each csvpath returns the values of the headers identified by `collect()`, or if there is no `collect()` all the header values.

 ## Examples